 Alicia is an expert in the development of digital solutions, problem-solving, innovation, and digital new venturing.
 Alicia is a serial entrepreneur engaged in many technology-intensive start-ups.
 Alicia has combined academia with her passion for entrepreneurship in the Information Technology Sector.
 As a serial entrepreneur, Alicia has launched successfully 4 new ventures.
 Currently, she is a partner and project leader for Binomio Programming, a regional firm specialized in customizing digital solutions and mobile apps.

 Professor of Practice, Artificial Intelligence and Technology Management

 Certificate in Artificial Intelligence and Big Data, Florida International University

 Mr. Gonzalez is the leader of the Blockchain and Crypto Technologies practice at KPMG Mexico City office and member of the Blockchain and Digital Ledger Services global team.
-Mr. Gonzalez has become in a very short time one of the most respected experts in cutting-edge technologies such as crypto-assets, digital transformation, fintech business models and tech regulation.
-He often delivers key-note lectures in several topics related to the application on Crypto and Fintech in the domain of financial risk management.
+Mr. Gonzalez has become, in a very short time, one of the most respected experts in cutting-edge technologies such as crypto-assets, digital transformation, fintech business models and tech regulation.
+He often delivers key-note lectures on several topics related to the application of Crypto and Fintech in the domain of financial risk management.

 © 2020 Cesar Vallejo College | All Rights Reserved